freedomfflow/impulseven/README.md

  After cloning & running 'npm install' or equivalent, you need to modify node_modules/bootstrap
  - remove node_modules/bootstrap/scss directory and all its contents
+ - then, from the repo, add back the scss directory from customBootstrap.
+ -
- - then, from the repo, add back the scss directory from customBootstrap Some of the files in the imported bootstrap from package.json were customized, so this is a necessary step when cloning this repo locally to make modifications
+ Some of the files in the imported bootstrap from package.json were customized, so this is a necessary step when cloning this repo locally to make modifications

+ - cd node_modules/bootstrap
+ - rm -rf ./scss

+ You can use a file manager to cp recursively, or use 'cp -r', or this tar command to restore the scsss dir in node_modules/bootstrap
+ - tar -cf - -C ../customBootstrap scss | tar -xvpf -